 The door was squeezed ajar by my college lecturer/mentor (and friend to this day), Mr John Lowe.
 He believed in me.
 He still does.
 That's pretty much all the support I needed.
 Can't say I kicked the door in, but they were going to have to amputate my toes to ever shut that door again.

 How did you set yourself apart from the competition?

-How long from first being hired in the industry did it take to climb up to the position you are now in?
+How long from first being hired in the industry did it take to climb up to the position you are in now?

-It hasn’t been a “climb” at all.
-I’ve spent 2 decades having a whole heap of fun.
-And I have no idea what position I’m now in.
+It hasn't been a 'climb' at all.
+I've spent two decades having a whole heap of fun.
+And I have no idea what position I'm in now.
 Maybe contentedly prone.

 What does an average day in your current position entail?

-No 2 days are the same.
+No two days are the same.
 The general background of unpredictable bonkersness is permanent.
 The subject matter shifts according to which clients require attention.